Skip to main content

 Leaving a conversation

-To leave a conversation, use conversations_leave with the required channel param containing the ID of the channel to leave.
+To leave a conversation, use the conversations.leave API method with the required channel parameter containing the ID of the channel to leave.

 import os